-SBT protects these children regardless of their caste, colour, creed or religion.
-SBT makes an effort to reunite these children with their families.
-At first SBT contacts the family of the child through a phone call or a personal visit.
-The family is then asked to bring some documents to prove that the child belongs to them.
+SBT takes immense efforts to reunite these children with their families.
+At first, SBT contacts the family of the child through a phone call or a personal visit.
+The child is restored back to the family after a thorough verification.
 If the family is unable to travel to Delhi, then the staff accompanies the child back home.
 Every year, several runaway children are reunited with their families.

 **Few statistics we would like to convey:**

 No. of children who are aided through the various programmes of SBT - 8401

 No. of children who are reunited with their families every year – 2701

 5 August, 2020

 Restoration Documents of child Shavneet